Dawson-Myers/Dawson-Myers/README.md

 - 👋 Hi, I’m @Dawson-Myers
 - 👀 I’m interested in All thing Technology, Space and Phsycology!
-- 🌱 I’m currently improving my skills in Javascript, React.js, and Node.js
+- 🌱 I’m currently improving my skills in Pythong, SQL, Javascript.
+Including Frameworks
-- 💞️ I’m looking to collaborate on anything Javascript based that will challenge me!
+- 💞️ I’m looking to collaborate on anything Python or Javascript based that will challenge me!
 - 📫 How to reach me dawson.r.myers@gmail.com
 - 💻 Personal Website coming soon...
 - My Work: